Jose08101/capstone_outreach/README.md

 Users should care about project Outreach as it is a proper outlet for parents to be able to communicate with institutions in a fashion they are comfortable with.
 Our goal behind this project is to make sure the children of these parents excel in academia which will be the result of them being more involved.
 From research, most parents are capable of working a smartphone so our approach would be to create a mobile app which makes it easy for everybody involved.

+Our problem statement:
+How do we connect low income immigrant parents and academic institutions in the greater Seattle area, so that it raises parents’ awareness on their children’s (7-8th grade) school life, which would help their children advance academically?

 Supporting Images ![https://photos.google.com/u/3/photo/AF1QipMAUENfyHkSvjcQ0Bs0udOGeqmiVhte9P8Rc4Yy](src)